ToLeWeiss/RNA-Seq-analysis/workflow/report/3d_plot_of_pca.rst

    - Disables loess fit visualization.

 5. **Output:**
-   - Saves the 3D scatter plot visualization as a PDF file specified in the Snakemake output.
+   - Saves the 3D scatter plot visualization as a HTML file specified in the results directory.